Are receiving blankets and swaddles the same thing?

 A large swaddle can work well as a top bed sheet layer.
 A receiving blanket works even better as a bedsheet because it is a bit thicker vs a swaddle.
 Or you can also use a swaddle as a crib blanket when the baby is a bit older.

-For more ways to keep your baby cool without ac read this post.
+Read this post for more ways to keep your baby cool without ac.

 6) Changing mat cover